argparse4j/argparse4j/README.txt

-Argparse4j - The command line argument parser
+Argparse4j - The command line argument parser library

-The argparse4j is Java port of Python's argparse command line argument parser module.
+The argparse4j is a command line argument parser library for Java based on Python's argparse.

 To see how to use argparse4j, visit http://argparse4j.sourceforge.net/